 Communicating with toddlers is special.
-They alternately speak with incredible frankness — “THE POOP IS COMING OUT!” — and enigma — “Noodles!”
+They alternately speak with incredible frankness — “THE POOP IS COMING OUT!” — and enigma — “Noodles.”
 (You like them?
-You don’t like them?
-There are some in your shoe?)
+Or you don’t like them?
+There are some in your shoe???)
 This is partly because they’re still in the process of acquiring language, and partly because they just can’t be bothered when there’s a puddle that needs jumping in rightthisverysecond.
-(They are also crafty as hell.)

 So Priss & Vinegar has compiled a mini Toddler-to-English dictionary of commonly-used kid phrases.
-The next time you run into a toddler native, you’ll be two steps ahead of them.
-(Metaphorically, that is.
-Get ahead of a toddler and they’ll run into oncoming traffic.)
+The next time you run into a toddler, you’ll be two steps ahead of them.
+(Metaphorically only, that is.
+Get ahead of a toddler and they’ll end up running into oncoming traffic.)

 - “I don’t want to take a nap!” = I really, really, REALLY need a fucking nap.
 See also: “I’m not tired!”

 - “I need to go to the doctor.” = I feel gross and really need to go to the doctor.
-Also, There is absolutely nothing wrong with me but some one-on-one attention and bubble gum-flavored medicine sound delightful, thankyouverymuch.
+Alternate definition: There is absolutely nothing wrong with me but I’d really like some one-on-one attention and bubble gum-flavored medicine, thankyouverymuch.

 - “I want a snack.” = I’d rather eat processed cheese crackers than any meal you lovingly prepare for me.
-Fire up the garbage disposal because that’s the only place this Weelicious grilled salmon is going to be digested.
+Fire up the garbage disposal, lady, because that’s the only place this Weelicious grilled salmon is going to be digested.

-- “I want Daddy!” = Daddy would never co-sign on this time-out.
-Monster.
+- “I want Daddy!” = Daddy would NEVER co-sign on this time-out, you monster.
 See also: “I want Mommy!”